| Investment

 | http://www.nationalregisterofhistoricplaces.com |

-of Historic Places is the Nation's official list of cultural resources
+Register of Historic Places is the Nation's official list

-historic district and vacancy.
-Ask Argus or the SHPO office about
+and vacancy.
+Ask Argus or the SHPO office about how to apply

-how to apply for National Register listing.
-NR listing is required
+for National Register listing.
+NR listing is required for

 |